Roland Sallai: Puskás Akadémia

-Palermo (loan)
+Palermo

-On 4 August 2016, Sallai joined Italian club Palermo on a seasonal loan, until the end of the 2016–17 season with a loan fee of €300,000.
+On 4 August 2016, Sallai joined Italian club Palermo on a seasonal loan, until the end of the 2016–17 season with a loan fee of $300,000.

 Sallai completed 84 minutes on his debut for Serie A's club on 10 September 2016 against Napoli.
 He scored his first official goal for Palermo on 19 March 2017 against Udinese.
 He appeared in 21 Serie A matches (eleven in the starting line-up, ten as a substitute) and scored one goal.

 APOEL

-On 29 August 2017, it was announced that APOEL had secured his signature on a four year contract until the end of May 2021, for an undisclosed transfer fee from Puskás, rumored to be around €2 million.
+On 5 August 2017, it was announced that APOEL had secured his signature on a four-year contract until the end of May 2021, for an undisclosed transfer fee from Puskás, rumored to be around €2 million.

 On 9 September, he made his debut and scored his first goal against Nea Salamina.
 He appeared in 29 Cypriot First Division matches and scored 9 goals.

 He also appeared in six UEFA Champions League matches against Real Madrid, Borussia Dortmund and Tottenham Hotspur.